NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 When the lidar file is large, in bundle adjustment one can use the flag ``--lon-lat-limit`` to read only a relevant portion of it.
 This can speed up setting up the problem but does not affect the optimization.

-Using the heights from a reference DEM
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some situations the DEM obtained with ASP is, after alignment, quite similar to the reference DEM, but the heights may be off.
-This can happen, for example, if the focal length is not accurately known.
-It is then possible after triangulating the interest point matches in bundle adjustment to replace their heights above datum with values obtained from the reference DEM, which are presumably more accurate.
-These triangulated points can be kept fixed while the extrinsics and intrinsics of the cameras are varied.
-The option for this is ``--heights-from-dem arg``.
-To allow these triangulated points to vary somewhat, one can pass a positive value to ``--heights-from-dem-weight``.
-The larger its value is, the more constrained those points will be.

-This option can be used instead of the ``--reference-terrain`` option or together with it, and the DEM provided need not be the same for the two options.

-It is important to note that here we assume that a simple height correction is enough.
-Hence this option is an approximation, and perhaps it should be used iteratively, and a subsequent pass of bundle adjustment should be done without it, or one should consider using a smaller weight above.
-This option can however be more effective than using ``--reference-terrain`` when there is a large uncertainty in camera intrinsics.

 Using multiple images
 ^^^^^^^^^^^^^^^^^^^^^